LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_deviceProfile_en.md

             schemaRef="#/components/schemas/washer-profile"
             exampleRef="#/components/examples/washer-profile-example" />

-          ## equest/Response Schema
+          ## Request/Response Schema
           ### Device status response
           <SchemaDefinition
             schemaRef="#/components/schemas/washer-object"
             exampleRef="#/components/examples/washer-object-example" />

           ### Device control request
-          You can control properties with ‘w’ permissions in the device profile.
+          You can control properties with 'w' permissions in the device profile.
 Write a request body with the parent value and key of the property you want to control.
           <SchemaDefinition
             schemaRef="#/components/schemas/device-command-schema"
             showExample={false} showWriteOnly={false} />